deepjavalibrary/djl/example/SSD.md

 ### Run example with parameters

-To execute SSD example, you need to specify different Main class with System property: "main":
+To execute the SSD example, you need to specify a different Main class with System property: "main":

 ```sh
 cd example
 ./gradlew -Dmain=software.amazon.ai.example.SsdExample run --args="-n resnet50_ssd_model -l build/logs -i src/test/resources/3dogs.jpg"
 ```

-With above command, an output image with bounding box will be save at: build/logs/ssd.jpg.
+With the previous command, an output image with bounding box will be saved at: build/logs/ssd.jpg.